 When I needed to develop solutions or determine what the problem was, I needed to ask questions.
 I asked other developers in the team, and even some of the users.
 A lot of the time it turned out OK, where I asked the right questions.
 Sometimes, it could have gone better, mainly because I didn’t ask enough questions, or I didn’t ask the right questions.

 I don’t think there’s such a thing as a stupid question in this kind of role.
 I think that it’s alright to ask questions that may seem stupid, but aren’t so bad if they help you get what you need.
 It’s better to ask a stupid question than to make a stupid mistake.

 Remember this when asking questions, or when you think you don’t know enough about something.
 If you’re new, it’s OK to clarify things or to ask the same thing twice, in case you forget.

-Career Mistake 2 – Taking On More Than I Could Handle
+Mistake #2: Taking On More Than I Could Handle

 I like to think I’m fairly efficient at my job.
 When I was younger, working in a job before my IT career started, I was pretty quick at what I did.
 I thought these skills and attitudes would carry right into the IT industry.